 Sunday 21st February

-Dinner at the Ditrambo was less special food-wise than last year.
+The first-night dinner at the Ditrambo was less special food-wise than last year.
 The starter was mound-shaped things supposedly of chicory and pumpkin but tasting a bit generic.
 Whilst the carnivores tucked into veal and suckling pig (a gross and somewhat medieval combination, I thought) I was offered pasta al funghi, vegetarian lasagna, or ravioli.
-From that somewhat Surrey-pub-lunch selection I plumped for the latter, expecting an imaginative filling, maybe, but it was spinach and ricotta, and in a starterish portion.
+From that somewhat unimaginative Surrey-pub-lunch selection I plumped for the latter, expecting an imaginative filling, maybe, but it was spinach and ricotta, and in a starterish portion.

 Monday 22nd February

-Breakfast featured good fresh pastries, and they were small, so having many seemed advisable, and better orange juice than last year.
+Breakfast featured good fresh pastries, and they were small, so having many seemed advisable; and the orange juice was better than last year.

 We began by walking to Sant'Ignazio, in its lovely little piazzetta, which got our day of ceiling painting off to a spectacular start, with another one by Pozzo.
 We then took minibuses to Santa Maria della Vittoria to look at Bernini's famously erotic Ecstasy of Santa Theresa (see right) in the Cornaro Chapel there.
 After coffee we admired Santa Susanna's exterior and then made for San Carlo alle Quattro Fontaine, after admiring said four fountains.
 The church amply demonstrates the way Borromini had with the baroque, in ways not obvious but enlighteningly explained and appreciated by Joachim.